Repeat Offender Locked Up for Breaching Sexual Risk Order in Crawley

-Malak Siftul-Hassan, a repeat sex offender with no fixed address, has been sentenced to 12 months in prison for breaching a Sexual Risk Order in Crawley.
-The order, issued on 4 January at Brighton Magistrates’ Court, came after investigations into the sexual exploitation of a teenage girl.
+Malak Siftul-Hassan, a repeat sex offender with no fixed address, has been slapped with a 12-month prison sentence for breaking a Sexual Risk Order in Crawley.
+The order was handed down on 4 January at Brighton Magistrates’ Court following investigations into the sexual exploitation of a teenage girl.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.